"Rich-Get-Richer"? Platform Attention and Earnings Inequality using Patreon Earnings Data: Data and Method

-Detecting a power law distribution in earnings data can, therefore, provide valuable insights into the health and fairness of online ecosystems.
-Highly skewed distributions, with a large ``underclass'' earning very little, may signal systemic challenges such as algorithmic bias, barriers to entry, or a lack of upward mobility for newcomers \parencite{anderson2022patreon, needleman2023influencers}.
-Conversely, distributions less dominated by a small set of top earners suggest a more inclusive and competitive environment, offering broader opportunities for participants to succeed.
+Detecting power law distributions in earnings data provides valuable insights into the health and fairness of online ecosystems.
+Highly skewed distributions, with large numbers earning very little, may signal systemic challenges such as algorithmic bias, barriers to entry, or lack of upward mobility \parencite{anderson2022patreon, needleman2023influencers}.
+Conversely, distributions less dominated by top earners suggest more inclusive and competitive environments with broader opportunities for success.
 Understanding these patterns can inform platform governance, guide policymakers, and help researchers propose fairer algorithms and revenue-sharing mechanisms, ultimately leading to more equitable digital economies \parencite{eckhardt2023creator, gillespie2018custodians}.